Editing a target group

 target

-section with the IP address of the VM to be removed in the fragment describing the target group:Sample target group description in the Terraform configuration:
+section with your VM’s IP address from the target group description:Sample target group description in the Terraform configuration:

 resource "yandex_alb_target_group" "foo" { name = "<target_group_name>" target { subnet_id = "<subnet_ID>" ip_address = "<VM_1_internal_IP_address>" } target { subnet_id = "<subnet_ID>" ip_address = "<VM_2_internal_IP_address>" } target { subnet_id = "<subnet_ID>" ip_address = "<VM_3_internal_IP_address>" } }